 2. Create a Merchant Account:

 If your app is paid or you are having any paid features in your app, then you will have to create a Merchant Account.
 For this, you have to first visit the Google Play Console, go to “Financial” under “Download Reports” and click on Set up your Merchant Account.
 You then have to enter all the information associated with your business.
-Your developers account gets automatically linked with your Merchant account once you have completed the profile.
-Merchant account lets you manage your payments and monthly payouts at one place.
+Your developer’s account gets automatically linked with your Merchant account once you have completed the profile.
+A merchant account lets you manage your payments and monthly payouts in one place.
 Also, you can visit your reports through Google Play Developer Console.

 3. Create your App: